Skins Stars Say They Had A "F---ed" Up" Experience Filming Sex Scenes

 A representative for Elsley responded to the claims, telling The Sun: "We're deeply and unambiguously sorry that any cast member was made to feel uncomfortable or inadequately respected in their work during their time on Skins.
 We're committed to continually evolving safe, trustworthy and enjoyable working conditions for everyone who works in the TV industry.'"

 A spokesperson from Channel 4, which ran Skins, told The Daily Mail: "It is very concerning to hear of the comments made.
-We now have a confidential ‘Speak Up’ facility available and widely publicized on our production call sheets for current productions, however, we take all allegations of inappropriate behavior very seriously and encourage anyone with concerns to come forward."
+We now have a confidential ‘Speak Up’ facility available and widely publicised on our production call sheets for current productions, however, we take all allegations of inappropriate behaviour very seriously and encourage anyone with concerns to come forward."

 Refinery29 reached out to Elsley for further comment.